salvaleonrp/di-ept-json-lidar/README_EXPANDED.md

 ## Instructions

-1. Open the [USGS Entwine viewer](https://usgs.entwine.io/) and identify your project.
-2. Copy the URL of your identified project from the viewer.
-The is the [URL](https://s3.us-west-2.amazonaws.com/usgs-lidar-public/ARRA-TX_CalhounCo_2010) used for this workspace.
+1. Download the workspace or fork this repo.
-3. Open the Workspace using Data Interoperability or FME Desktop.
+2. Open the Workspace using Data INteroperability or FME Desktop.
-4. Configure the S3BucketReader with your identified URL or do not change the sample URL
-5. Configure the writer feature type with your destination folder
+3. Configure your parameters and map your writer feature type to your destination file geodatabase
-6. Run translation
+4. Run translation

 ## Reader and Writer formats and Transformers used
+Amazon S3 Bucket reader
-EPT reader (started with ArcGIS Pro 2.7 & FME 2020) PointCloudSplitter
+EPT reader
-SurfaceModeller
+JSONFragmenter
+FILEGDB writer

-## Workspace Requirements
+## Requirements

-* ArcGIS Pro 2.8 or  higher
+* ArcGIS Pro 2.9 or  higher
 * Data Interoperability for ArcGIS Pro 2.9 or higher

-For Sharing as web tool solution later
+For Sharing as web tool solution
 * ArcGIS Server 10.9.1
 * Data Interoperability for Server 10.9.1 or higher